wp-plugins/wp-customize/readme.txt

 At this time, no it has not.
 It's a pretty simple plugin so there shouldn't be any issues, but if you do come across anything just contact us and we will take a look.

+= Has this plugin been tested on WordPress version 4.0? =

+Yes, and there were no known issues that we found with it.
+It's a pretty simple plugin but if you should come across a problem just let us know.

 == Screenshots ==

 1. A screenshot of the Settings page